Search This Blog

 Wild Olive's Teeny Tinies- Image Heavy!!

-Here are the rest of the Teeny Tinies from Wild Olive.
+Here are some Teeny Tinies from Wild Olive.
+They are so danged cute!
 Not sure what I'll do with them...
-Sorry for some of the weird stitch work.
 These are so wittle tiny that it was hard to do some of them.
+I finished most of these watching TV super late at my parents' house.

 Saturday, October 10, 2009